|| Slice of SciFi Video News Show #002 »

 I took one star off because Anton Yelchin is playing young Kyle Reeese, not his dad.

-4. Sam on March 24th, 2008 5:17 am
+March 24, 2008 at 5:17 am

 Hand mics will eventually be going by the wayside just as soon as we can land our hands on a couple that offer good sound quality for under the current $200 each.

-The Yelchin story was simply a Brian Brown tongue slip, he knew that Yelchin is playing Kyle Reese, the eventual father of John Connor, not his own dad, it just didn’t come out that way and wasn’t caught until the release. :)
+The Yelchin story was simply a Brian Brown tongue slip, he knew that Yelchin is playing Kyle Reese, the eventual father of John Connor, not his own dad, it just didn’t come out that way and wasn’t caught until the release. πŸ™‚

 Overall, the guys did pretty good for their first ever venture into this format.

-5. fred on March 24th, 2008 7:43 am
+March 24, 2008 at 7:43 am

 Great first show!

-6. Troy on March 24th, 2008 7:46 am
+March 24, 2008 at 7:46 am

 Loved it.
 Give us more!

-7. Pete S on March 24th, 2008 2:40 pm
+March 24, 2008 at 2:40 pm

 A very good first effort.
 But… (you knew there’d be a but, right?)